xyxyLiu/SwipeRefreshLayout/README.md

 ```
 #### Layout & Styles
-Add \res\layout\default_swiperefresh_head_layout.xml and \res\values\strings.xml to your corresponding folders if you use the internal default refresh head layout.
+Add \res\layout\default_swiperefresh_head_layout.xml and \res\values\strings.xml to your corresponding folders if you use the internal default refresh head layout reginald.swiperefresh.view.DefaultCustomHeadViewLayout.
+You can also implement your own custom refresh head by implementing CustomSwipeRefreshHeadview.CustomSwipeRefreshHeadLayout interface.

 ### Demo
 See the demo in reginald.swiperefresh.demo: